-The limits of the amount of money you can get through FHA loan will differ depending on where the home is located and will be calculated as 115% of the county median home price.
+The limits of the amount of money you can get through a California FHA Loan will differ depending on where the home is located and will be calculated as 115% of the county median home price.
 There are different tools online that can help you find the limits according to your area.
 To view the county limits, click here.

 If you want an FHA loan, it requires mortgage insurance.
 This means that you will pay a one-time up front mortgage insurance premium that is equal to 1.75% of your loan amount to close.
 The loan will also require you to pay a monthly mortgage insurance of 0.85% of your loan amount annually.

 You can pay the mortgage insurance premium upfront at closing with the California FHA loan.
 You can also choose to have it included in the borrowed amount.
 The loan amount, loan-to-value ratio and the mortgage term determine the premium you pay annually.

 Other Important Requirements

 In addition to the required 3.5% of the purchase price as down payment, there are other requirements of the California FHA loan.

 - The borrower need a valid Social security number

 - The borrower needs to provide proof that they are US citizens, legal permanent residents or have eligibility to work in the US.